sjdv1982/cloudless/GUIDE.md

 - Create a new Python environment with seamless-cli and silk  in it:
-`conda create -n cloudless -c rpbs -c conda-forge python seamless-cli silk`
+`conda create -n cloudless -c rpbs -c conda-forge python seamless-cli silk -y && conda activate cloudless`

 - Install Cloudless requirements with `pip install -r requirements.txt`.